hal7df/borealos/README.md

 - Warehouse: Most of Warehouse's functions are provided via Discover.
 - Some KDE apps (Haruna, KClock, Kontact, KWeather): removed for a more minimal base install.
+- InputLeap: removed for a more minimal base install
+- Font managing software: removed for a more minimal base install

 ## Credits